StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/coalesce.md

 ## Description

 Returns the first non-NULL expression among the input parameters.
-Returns NULL if the input parameters are NULL.
+Returns NULL if non-NULL expressions cannot be found.

 ## Syntax